Low-level software tools

 with the given name (instead of option -r).

--s <size> : Separate a bitfield into sub-fields of <size> bits each.
+-s <size> : Separate the named bitfield into sub-fields of <size> bits each.

 -i <index> : Single sub-field index to read or write